 If you’ve experimented with watercolor paints and learned basic watercolor techniques, you know they are a versatile and expressive medium.
 But now that you’ve got some watercolor experience under your belt, what do you actually paint?
 Don’t worry — there are plenty of watercolor painting ideas that’ll make you want to put your brush to paper.

-Ready to get painting?
-Here are 7 watercolor painting ideas for beginning to advanced painters.
+Here are watercolor painting ideas for beginning to advanced painters.

 RoseMonth – ‘Landpartie’ via Craftsy member Doris Joa